SuadeLabs/rattr/README.md

 # Rattr rats on your attrs.

-Rattr (pronounced 'ratter') is a tool to determine attribute usage in Python functions.
+Rattr (pronounced 'ratter') is a tool to determine attribute usage in python functions.
 It can parse python files, follow imports and then report to you about the attributes accessed by function calls in that file.

 # Status